When: Wednesday 31 October 2018 @ 11 am (please meet at 10.45 for a prompt start)

 After the tour there is an optional lunch

 PRICE: £19 members, £23 non-members (excluding optional lunch)

 TO BOOK: Please contact Bette Broyd firstname.lastname@example.org Mob: 07934 236686

 Please arrange for direct bank transfer to the Anglo-Danish Society's account with National Westminster Bank, Sort Code 55-70-13 Account No 78325285.

-Payment reference: Your postcode and name (essential for identification)
+Payment reference: Your name and event (essential for identification)

 Alternatively, you can pay by cheque made out to ‘Anglo-Danish Society’ and send it to